Domiii/dbux/docs_site/content/01-why-dbux.md

 <Img screen src="dbux-all-async1.png" />

 <!-- https://docusaurus.io/docs/next/markdown-features/admonitions -->
-:::caution
+:::tip
 Dbux has a bit of a learning curve.
 We recommend programming beginners to start with the [interactive tutorials](./03-dbux-practice/02-tutorial.md).

-If you have any questions, feel free to [join us on DISCORD](https://discord.gg/QKgq9ZE).
+While you can certainly try to get started on your own, you are welcome to join us on [DISCORD](https://discord.gg/8kR2a7h), ask questions and complain as you go along.
 :::